 Q: Who are the Health Professions Education (HPE) Pathway Leaders and what are their areas of expertise?

-Patricia O’Sullivan, PhD (HPE Co-Director in kind) is an Adjunct Professor in the Department of Medicine.
+Patricia O’Sullivan, PhD (HPE Co-Director) is an Adjunct Professor in the Department of Medicine.
 Additionally, she directs the School of Medicine Office of Research and Development in Medical Education (RADME).
 Her work has been in assessment and faculty development.
 She has a strong background in psychometrics.

 Q: What resources do you have to help me mentor appropriately?

 A: We are fortunate at UCSF that the campus has developed a number of resources for mentors through the CTSI and the UCSF mentoring program: http://accelerate.ucsf.edu/training/mdp-announcement.
 Additionally, the HPE faculty are happy to assist with any troubleshooting and/or planning with specific HPE pathway learners as needed.

 Q: Will I be evaluated as a mentor?